-Aberlour is home to Walkers Shortbread.
+Aberlour is home to Walker’s Shortbread.
 The biscuit company is a world-famous, family-owned and operated company.
-From its humble beginnings 123 years ago, Walkers is now the UK’s largest biscuit exporter, serving over forty countries.
-Traditional Victorian buildings, like the Dowans Hotel, Aberlour Distillery, and the Walkers Shortbread Head Office itself nod to the town’s wonderful history.
+From its humble beginnings, in 1898, Walker’s is now the UK’s largest biscuit exporter, serving over forty countries.

 Aberlour is a small close-knit community with a population of around 1000 residents.
 Despite its relatively small size, the town offers a wide range of things to do and places to explore.

 Aberlour is well placed and easily accessed.
 The A95 road linking Keith with Aviemore runs straight through the village.
 Located in the heart of Speyside, there are direct routes to both Elgin and Forres.

 The town is full of character and green spaces, be it at the spacious Alice Littler Park or cosy woodland walks to Linn Falls and the old packhorse bridge.
-Enjoy a leisurely walk along the old railway line or try one of the more strenuous climbs to the top of Ben Rinnes.
+Enjoy a leisurely walk along the old railway line, the Speyside Way, or try one of the more strenuous climbs to the top of Ben Rinnes.
 Ben Rinnes – the tallest mountain in the region – has a breathtaking panoramic view.
 The Ben (as it’s known locally) has a gentle, well-trodden path, perfect for the newest hillwalker.

 Aberlour has road and trail walks that connect it to several communities.
-Craigellachie is less than two miles away and is popular with visitors.
-This is because of its similar history and association with Whisky.
+Craigellachie is less than two miles away and is popular with visitors because of its similar history and association with Whisky.
 The impressive Craigellachie Bridge (also known as the Telford Bridge after the engineer who built it) was the main crossing over the River Spey for over 150 years.
 The Copper Dog, Fiddichside Inn, and Highlander Inn are popular pubs.

 Accomodation in Aberlour

-There is an accommodation option for everyone in Aberlour from off-the-grid experiences to hotels with fine dinning.
+There is an accommodation option for everyone in Aberlour, from off-the-grid experiences to hotels with fine dining.